Welcome to the Grand Comics Database!

-The 500,000th cover was uploaded in October to the GCD!
+The 50,000th cover of a German language cover was uploaded in January to the GCD!

-Check out the cover which is from the issue Boom!
-Studios Halloween Fright Fest.
+Check out the cover which is from the issue Lasso #573.

 New Search Technology!Our new search technology is now the default search option in the search box, while all others are still supported.
 This search behaves similar to a google or bing search, it searches the content of most of our data and allows easy combination of different search terms in the different data fields.
 By adding other relevant search terms one can then easily filter down the results.
 Also sorting by several criteria is possible.

 The easiest way to find a specific issue should now be the third option 'Series Name & Issue #', where you enter the series name followed by the issue number, e.g. X-Men 12.